lecon20122/PersonalBudgetApi/README.md

 # Personal Budget API

-This is a personal budget API written in ***ASP.NET Core 7*** and unit tested with tools like ***Moq***.
+This is a personal budget API written in ***ASP.NET Core 7*** and unit-tested with tools like ***Moq***.
 It allows users to track their income and expenses, set budgets, and get insights into their spending habits.

 ## Features